openforis/sepal-doc/docs/source/cookbook/optical_mosaic.rst

 Seasonal mosaic
 """""""""""""""

-Click on :guilabel:`More` in the :guilabel:`DAT` panel to expand the date selection tool.
+Select :guilabel:`More` in the :guilabel:`DAT` panel to expand the date selection tool.
 Rather than selecting a year, you can select a season of interest.

-Click on the :icon:`fa fa-calendar` (1) to open the date selection pop-up.
-The selected date will be the target of the mosaic (the date from which pixels in the mosaic should ideally come).
+Select the :icon:`fa fa-calendar` (1) to open the **Date selection** pop-up window.
+The selected date will be the target of the mosaic (i.e. the date from which pixels in the mosaic should ideally come from).

-Using the main slider (2) define a season around the target date.
-This season defines two dates: a starting date and an ending date.
+Using the main slider (2), define a season around the target date by identifying a starting date and an ending date.
 SEPAL will then retrieve the mosaic images between those dates.

 The number of images in one single season of one year may not be enough to produce a correct mosaic.
 SEPAL provides two secondary sliders to increase the pool of images to create the mosaic.
 Both count the number of seasons SEPAL can retrieve in the past (:code:`Past season` - (3)) and in the future (:code:`Future season` - (4)).

-When the selection is done click on the :icon:`fa fa-check` :guilabel:`Apply` button.
+When the selection is done, select the :icon:`fa fa-check` :guilabel:`Apply` button.

 .. thumbnail:: ../_images/cookbook/optical_mosaic/select_season.png
     :title: The season selection panel.